ustwo/ustwo.com-frontend/README.md

 ### Docker dependencies

 The project is managed via Docker containers.
+Right now we're using Docker version 1.8.2 with Docker Machine version 0.4.1.

 Commands below assume OS X and preference to install libraries via Homebrew.
 You can of course install Docker Machine and Virtualbox in any other way